Can I Trust God with My Pocketbook?

 Somewhere I read about a man who wanted to buy a Rolls Royce.
 He found a salesman and asked him about the total horsepower of the engine.
 The salesman did not know, so he asked his manager.
 The manager did not know, so he asked the owner of the dealership.
 The owner did not know, so he cabled the home office in England with the question.
 In a few days, back came the answer.
 It was just one word: “Adequate.”
 No one has ever measured God’s grace to those who give generously, but rest assured, it is adequate.
 It is far more than you’ll ever need.

 I close my message with this personal challenge.
 I want every person here to go home and think about what I have just said to you.
 Open your Bible to this text and think it through for yourself.
 Then I want you to evaluate your own giving.

 What kind of sowing have you been doing?
 A little?
 A lot?
 Hardly any?
 Husbands and wives should do this together.
 Perhaps you could discuss this with your whole family.

 I challenge you to become generous givers.
 Put God to the test and see if he will meet your needs.
 Take him up on his Word.
 When you do, I predict two things will happen:

 1. You will have blessings overflowing in your life—good measure, pressed down, shaken together, and running over.

 2. You will have more opportunities to give than you’ve ever had before…and you’ll have the abundance you need to give more than you’ve ever given before.

 It’s true.
 God says so in his Word.
-But you don’t have to take my word for you.
+But you don’t have to take my word for it.
 God invites you to put him to the test.
 See if he won’t come through for you.